cloudflare/cloudflare-docs/content/dns/additional-options/custom-nameservers/zone-level-nameservers.md

 ---
 pcx_content_type: how-to
-title: Zone nameservers
+title: Zone level
 weight: 3
+meta:
+  title: Zone-level custom nameservers
+  description: Zone-level custom nameservers must be a subdomain of the zone where the custom nameservers are configured.
+These nameservers can only be aplied and used within the respective zone.

 ---

-# Zone-level nameservers
+# Zone-level custom nameservers

 With zone-level custom nameservers, each custom nameserver name must be a subdomain of the zone where the custom nameservers are configured.

 For example, for a zone `domain.test`, the custom nameservers can be `ns1.domain.test` and `ns2.domain.test` but they cannot use a different TLD (`ns1.domain.org`) nor a different domain (`ns1.example.com`).

-## Create zone-level nameservers
+## Create zone-level custom nameservers

 ### Using the dashboard